-The Group performs impairment assessment under expected credit loss ("ECL") model on financial assets (including trade receivables, deposits, other receivables, pledged bank deposits and cash and cash equivalents) and contract assets which are subject to impairment assessment under HKFRS 9.
+The Group performs impairment assessment under expected credit loss ("ECL") model on financial assets (including trade receivables, deposits, other receivables, amounts due from a non-controlling shareholder of a subsidiary, pledged bank deposits and cash and cash equivalents) and contract assets which are subject to impairment assessment under HKFRS 9.
 The amount of ECL is updated at the end of each reporting period to reflect changes in credit risk since initial recognition.